 Who says you need to absorb information in written form?
+There are many ways to homeschool with videos.
 Nature films, history documentaries and computer-animated science specials can make otherwise dull or difficult subjects come alive.
 The PBS series NOVA (available on DVD and online) and The Civil War by Ken Burns are obvious examples.

 And don't discount feature films.
 You can find many worthwhile adaptations of classic literature, from Pride and Prejudice to Disney's The Lion King (loosely based on Shakespeare's Hamlet).
 Or look for biopics about heroes like Marie Curie, Helen Keller, or Nelson Mandela.
 These can be thrilling entertainment as well as educational and inspirational.

 Virtually any book can be used as a homeschooling tool, and that includes picture books and graphic novels.
 Simple picture books like those by Doctor Seuss and graphic novels can motivate young children and beginning readers with interesting stories that don't rely solely on decoding the text.
 There are even high-quality nonfiction picture books like the architecture books of David Macaulay (Cathedral, Mill, Building Big) that are substantial enough for older readers.